vmolero/node-coding-exercise-master/README.md

 * It took me two hours to have the functionality working and the tests passing as it is now.
 Some optimizations i have left out because of the time.

+* The implementations uses a recursive function to filter out duplicates element is an array by `key` within the object and scene attributes.

 ### Optimizations
-* Refactor clean function to be one only method
+* Refactor the `cleanObjects` and `cleanScenes` functions in one function accepting params.
-* Implement looking for nested "fields" ("views")
+* Implement removal for nested "fields/views" ("fields/views inside other fields/views and so on")